lloesche/valheim-server-docker/README.md

 Upon first start V+ will create a new directory `/config/valheimplus` where its config files are located.
 As a user you are mainly concerned with the values in `/config/valheimplus/valheim_plus.cfg`.
 For most modifications the mod has to be installed both, on the server as well as all the clients that connect to the server.
 A few modifications, like for example changing the `dataRate` can be done server only.
+[For more information on V+ configuration options.](https://valheim.plus/documentation/list)

 ### Updates
 ValheimPlus is automatically being updated using the same `UPDATE_CRON` schedule the Valheim server uses to check for updates.
 If an update of either